Q. I need some “credible” sources. What does that mean? How can I find them?

 To find scholarly and peer-reviewed articles, use Library Quick Search on the library homepage.
 Type your topic into the search box and select the PEER REVIEWED option right below the box.
 Or you can search the topic and, when you get the list of results, select the SCHOLARLY & PEER REVIEWED filter in the left-hand column.
 Use additional filters to narrow search results further.

 Also, see our online guide for Scholarly Resources listed below.
-For more information and assistance, contact the John Peace Library Information Desk at 210-458-4573, or Chat With Us.
+For more information and assistance, contact the JPL Front Desk at 210-458-4574, or Chat With Us.

 Please provide an e-mail address so we know where to send your answers.
 We will not share it.